Gelnga/AndroidGPSSportMap/README.md

 ![image](https://user-images.githubusercontent.com/73603988/174054354-6dba4dac-2541-44ff-9cad-af87041d2de2.png)
 Image source: http://tutivaps.blogspot.com/2018/04/tallinna-mv-oine-vasalemma.html

-Main functionality of the application is to measure distance from point A to point B, then using map and built into application compass find out approximate direction of a path to point B from point A. After collecting mentioned data, walk to the direction of point B and use built into application distance meter from point A, comparing it with the previously mesured distance, so you know that you are on the rigth distance to find point B.
+Main use case of the application is to measure distance from point A to point B, then using map and built into application compass finding out approximate direction of a path to point B from point A. After collecting mentioned data, walk to the direction of point B and use built into application distance meter from point A, comparing it with the previously mesured distance, so you know that you are on the rigth distance to find point B.

 ## Application views: